Medigap policies can't work with Medicare Advantage Plans. If you have a Medigap policy and join a

 .
 Contact your State Insurance Department if this happens to you.

 If you want to switch to Original Medicare and buy a Medigap policy, contact your Medicare Advantage Plan to see if you're able to disenroll.

-If you join a Medicare Advantage Plan for the first time, and you aren’t happy with the plan, you’ll have special rights under federal law to buy a Medigap policy.
-You have these rights if you return to Original Medicare within 12 months of joining.
+If you join a Medicare Advantage Plan for the first time and you aren’t happy with the plan, you have a “trial right” under federal law to buy a Medigap policy and a separate Medicare drug plan if you return to Original Medicare within 12 months of joining the Medicare Advantage Plan.